runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 One large group of woodborn used to inhabit the Great Northwest forest of Mhidda, but the lack of other Ael civilization gave them no real reson to remnain in human form, and they all gradully melded with the forest.
 Even now, the northern Ael believe these woods have a mind of its own.

-The only remaining woodborn lineage is found on the shards of Xuon at the northwest edge of the Riftscape.
+There are only two remaining woodborn lineages - a small group scattered across the shards of Xuon at the northwest edge of the Riftscape, and larger group throughout northwest of Quon Xi.

 ### Ester's Lineage